AglaiaNorza/latex-setup/README.md

 The template is divided in `.sty` modules, each one with a specific purpose.

-The template is explained and shown in FILE.
+The template is shown [here](https://raw.githubusercontent.com/AglaiaNorza/latex-setup/main/template.pdf).

 ---